IBM/elasticsearch-spark-recommender/README.md

 * Ingest and index user event data into Elasticsearch using the Elasticsearch Spark connector
 * Load event data into Spark DataFrames and use Spark's machine learning library (MLlib) to train a collaborative filtering recommender model
 * Export the trained model into Elasticsearch
-* Using a custom Elasticsearch plugin, compute _personalized user_ and _similar item_ recommendations and combine recommendations with search and content filtering
+* Using a script score query in Elasticsearch, compute _similar item_ and _personalized user_ recommendations and combine recommendations with search and content filtering

 ![Architecture diagram](doc/source/images/architecture.png)

 ## Flow

 1. Load the movie dataset into Spark.
 2. Use Spark DataFrame operations to clean up the dataset and load it into Elasticsearch.
-3. Using Spark MLlib, train a collaborative filtering recommendation model.
+3. Using Spark MLlib, train a collaborative filtering recommendation model from the ratings data in Elasticsearch.
 4. Save the resulting model into Elasticsearch.
-5. Using Elasticsearch queries and a custom vector scoring plugin, generate some example recommendations.
+5. Using Elasticsearch queries, generate some example recommendations.
 [The Movie Database](https://www.themoviedb.org/) API is used to display movie poster images for the recommended movies.

 ## Included components

 * [Apache Spark](https://spark.apache.org/): An open-source, fast and general-purpose cluster computing system
 * [Elasticsearch](https://www.elastic.co/): Open-source search and analytics engine
 * [Jupyter Notebooks](https://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

 ## Featured technologies

 * [Data Science](https://medium.com/ibm-data-science-experience/): Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.
 * [Artificial Intelligence](https://medium.com/ibm-data-science-experience): Artificial intelligence can be applied to disparate solution spaces to deliver disruptive technologies.
 * [Python](https://www.python.org/): Python is a programming language that lets you work more quickly and integrate your systems more effectively.

 # Watch the Video

 [![](https://img.youtube.com/vi/MJUO0CLNbB0/0.jpg)](https://www.youtube.com/watch?v=MJUO0CLNbB0)

 # Steps

 Follow these steps to create the required services and run the notebook locally.

 1. [Clone the repo](#1-clone-the-repo)